diegoami/DA_ML_Capstone/solution.md

 <!-- The final results are compared to the benchmark result or threshold with some type of statistical analysis.
 Justification is made as to whether the final model and solution is significant enough to have adequately solved the problem. -->

+In the final model, both F1 and Accuracy are in the 97-99% range for every category.
+It is particolarly important that these models are able to tell tournament from battles, and have good precision / recall on Siege / Hideout, which are actually the information that we need to.

 ## RESULTS